What Are Extraordinary Circumstances in Flight Delays?

 Conclusion

 Ultimately, it can be difficult to find out if you can claim for extraordinary circumstances or not.
-That’s why ClaimFlights, the experts in flight delay compensation, are here to help.
-We can assess your situation and help you determine if you are eligible to make a claim for compensation following an EU flight delay due to extraordinary circumstances.
+That’s why ClaimFlights, the experts in claiming compensation for delayed or canceled flights, are there to help.
+They can assess your situation and help you determine if you are eligible for compensation following the EU law.

 Flight Delays Due To Technical Problem